 Adopting from Foster Care

-Across the United States, there are nearly 114,000 children and teens waiting for permanency with a loving, nurturing family.
-Get the facts and resources you need to decide if adopting a waiting child from foster care may be right for you.
+Across the United States, there are more than 77,000 children and teens waiting for permanency with a loving, nurturing family.
+[1] Get the facts and resources you need to decide if adopting a waiting child from foster care may be right for you.

 The majority of children and youth in the foster care system have suffered physical or emotional neglect or abuse and needed to be brought into care through no fault of their own.
 The foster care system exists to provide a temporary, stable, and home-like environment for these children who must be separated from their parents for their own safety and well-being.
 Foster care is intended to be a short-term solution; the goal for children in care is permanency – a permanent placement through reunification, kinship care, or adoption.
 If parental reunification is not possible, most children become available for adoption

 NCFA advocates for permanency for every child in foster care, whether that permanency is achieved through reunification or adoption.
-We give special attention to finding families for the over 122,000 children currently eligible and waiting to be adopted.
+We give special attention to finding families for the more than 77,000 children currently waiting to be adopted.

 Those interested in adopting a child from foster care have several different options: some adopt an unrelated child who is already legally available for adoption; some while others adopt a relative through foster care.
 Some become foster parents with the intent to adopt from foster care and work accordingly with their private or public agency to do so.